WojciechMatuszewski/programming-notes/aws-stuff.md

 ###### AWS Kinesis library

 - use it.
 It has automatic batching, proto-buffers and so on build-in.
-It will save you some money
+It will save you some money.

 * **can be used on prem**.

+- **always prefer kinesis consumer/producer libraries to any SDks**.
+The kinesis library is really fast and optimized.

 ##### Retries & Error handling